gopal0410/Metasploitable-2-Setup-Mutillidae-Fix/project/mutillidae-db-fix.md

 ## Searching for the Mutillidae config file

-Now that we know that Muntillidae was using the wrong database for its storage, we first begin with changing the directory to the directory where mutillidae exists.
+Now that we know that Mutillidae was using the wrong database for its storage, we first begin with changing the directory to the directory where mutillidae exists.
 It existed in `/var/www/mutillidae/`.
 This directory was shown in the error, so we change our directory to that directory and then begin our change.